tomjowitt/ozdata/README.md

 Useage
 ---------------------

-To include the library in your projects, go get it and import it:
+To include the library in your projects, go get it:

-    go get github.com/tomjowitt/ozdata`
+    $ go get github.com/tomjowitt/ozdata

+And import it:

     import (
         "github.com/tomjowitt/ozdata/lib"